FWU-DE/licence-connect/README.md

 ```

 Changing the ownership of the db folder is necessary because the docker container runs as a different user and needs write access to the db folder.
+CAUTION: Docker in rootless mode does not seem to work with the spring-boot:build-image command.

 ### Deployment